 France France has demonstrated a strong commitment to heat pump adoption, with significant sales contributing to the country's energy transition efforts.
 However, recent headlines suggest that the French market is also losing steam .
 The market has shown resilience, supported by government incentives and a growing awareness of the benefits of heat pumps.
 France's dedication to sustainable heating solutions positions it as a key player in the European heat pump market.

-Figure by EHPA.
+What is Kapacity.io doing ot support heat pump growth?
 Our company is proud to be part of the Heat Pump Accelerator platform , focusing on achieving clean heating targets.
 We are committed to supporting our clients in navigating this dynamic market, providing expertise and solutions to meet the growing demand for sustainable heating.